 via GIPHY

 You know this list wouldn’t be complete without the ultimate PNW series.
 While this show isn’t exactly horror it definitely explores some very otherworldly themes.
-So if you haven’t watched this show we recommend getting started.
-Of course, throw the film Fire Walk With Me on the watch list as well.
-Plus you can also visit tons of filming locations around the state.
+Of course, we have to mention the accompanying film, Fire Walk With Me as well.

 Rose Red

 It’s hard to go wrong with Stephen King.
-And this film centers around a very spooky haunted mansion which just so happens to be Thornewood Castle in Lakewood.
+This film adaptation centers around a haunted mansion which just so happens to be Thornewood Castle in Lakewood.
 As an early 2000s film, it’s full of some pretty fun special effects.
-That means you’ll get at least a few laughs in while being spooked.

 Fear

-How could you say no to watching young Mark Whalberg?
-This film just so happens to be the one that launched him into stardom so you’ll get to see him before all the fame.
+This film just so happens to be the one that launched Mark Wahlberg into stardom so you’ll get to see him before all the fame.
 He plays a psycho hunk who Reese Witherspoon just so happens to fall for.
-Dreamy…

 Looks like you have plenty of flicks to watch in the coming weeks.
-We hope that you enjoy these horror movies made in Seattle and be sure to let us know which is your favorite.
-Happy spooky season folks!
+Enjoy all of the horror movies made in Seattle!